NWChen/NWChen.github.io/content/post/failure.md

   - physical
 ---

+# Accounts of personal failure
-# My favorite accounts of personal failure (in tech)
+This is a running list of some of my favorite accounts of personal rejection or failure (narrowly: in school and in tech).

 ## Ian Goodfellow
 Ian Goodfellow's name is now roughly synonymous with "deep learning", but he describes plenty of personal risks, subsequent failures, and post-facto views on them: